Content

 Add tea tree oil to your current shampoo.
 Add a few drops of tea tree essential oil to your current shampoo and use it as you normally would.

-Use tea tree essential oil to make an anti-dandruff treatment.
+Use tea tree essential oil to make a moisturizing anti-dandruff treatment.
 Mix a few drops of tea tree oil with a carrier oil, like jojoba oil, almond oil, or coconut oil, and apply it to your scalp.

 Topical tea tree oil is considered safe, but just like practically everything in life, there are a few risks you should know about.